Siguza/psychicpaper/docs/index.md

 <!-- -->
 ```

 After discovering this, I didn't bother reversing XPC, I simply fed it some test data and observed the results.
-In this case, it turned out to see the same things as IOKit, which was _perfect_ for my case.
+In this case, it turned out to see _both_ blocks, which worked _perfectly_ for my case.
 I could sneak entitlements past `amfid` using CF, but have them show up when parsed by both IOKit and XPC!

 There's a couple more variants I tested, with varying results: